ravindkv/diff-jerc-json/README.md

 ## Introduction

 The **Hist** package is designed to produce histogram files from NanoAOD trees.
 It utilizes a set of common classes and histogramming classes to process data and generate the desired histograms.
+It also produces quick plots.

 ## Prerequisites